tanmatt/QuoteOfTheDay/README.md

 ### Quote of the day
-Making the simple complicated is commonplace; making the complicated simple, awesomely simple, that's creativity. - Charles Mingus
+Telling a teenager the facts of life is like giving a fish a bath. - Arnold H. Glasow

 ### About the project
 Just a fun project to grab a random quote of the day everyday.